Dfellner92/100FEinterviewQuestions/GENERAL.md

 ### Dependency Injection

 A dependency injection includes the creation of a service or a dependency (such as in a React or Angular app) that can then be injected into a the rest of your code.
 If you were to create a service that called an API, that could be used in various other parts of your class component by passing it in as argument (after import) to your constructor.

 ### SOLID PRINCIPLES - Single Responsibility Principle

 A class should only have one reason to change.
 Some easy ways to overlook applying this principle is if a url is added in dynamically when it could be written in as a constant, or there's a boolean passed in that tells the class to behave in one of two ways.

+### SOLID PRINCIPLES - Open Closed Principle

+If we were to modify the code, would the entire thing break apart?
+Or be hard to avoid adding a bug?
+You want the code to be open to expansion as well.

+### SOLID PRINCIPLES - Liskov Substitution Principle

+Don't try to force a child parent relationship between inheritence of objects if there is none.
+If you can't substitute the child for the parent, you've probably broken this rule.

+### SOLID PRINCIPLES - Interface Segregation Principle

+Make sure to modularize your objects, break them out piece by piece.

+### SOLID PRINCIPLES - Dependency Inversion Principle

+Using an interface to inject a service so that your code could be based on it.

 ### Conflict